-25Level 2 database is a database resulting from annual data release processing.
+25Data Release database is a database resulting from annual data release processing.
 See § 4 for details.

-26We guarantee that a receiver will always be able to regenerate the alert contents at any later date using the included timestamps and metadata (IDs and database names).
+$^{^{26}}$ We guarantee that a receiver will always be able to regenerate the alert contents at any later date using the included timestamps and metadata(IDs and database names).

-10. For all DIAObjects overlapping the field of view, including those that have an associated new DIASource from this visit, forced photometry will be performed on difference image (point source photometry only).
-Those measurements will be stored as appropriately flagged DIASources27.
-No alerts will be issued for these DIASources.
+10. For all DIAObjects overlapping the field of view, including those that have an associated new DIASource from this visit, forced photometry will be performed on the difference image (point source photometry only).
+Those measurements will be stored as appropriately flagged DIASources27DIAForcedSources.
+No alerts will be issued for these DIASources DIAForced Sources, but the DIAForced Source measurements will be included in any future alerts triggered by a new DIASource at that location.

-11. Within 24 hours of discovery, precovery PSF forced photometry will be performed on LIPUBLICT any difference image overlapping the position of new DIAObjects taken within the past 30 days, and added to the database.
-Alerts will not be issued with precovery photometry information.
+11. Within 24 hours of discovery, precovery PSF forced photometry will be performed on LIPUblicT any difference image overlapping the position of new DIAObjects taken within the past 30 days, and added to the databaseDIAForcedSource table.
+Alerts will not be issued with precovery photometry information but the resulting DIAForced Source measurements will be included in future alerts from this DIAObject.